The glory of the Messiah, 13:1-20:1

 i] The empty tombSynopsis

-Early on Sunday morning Mary Magdalene goes to Joseph's tomb where Jesus is presently laid awaiting his own final burial place.
+Early on Sunday morning Mary Magdalene goes to Joseph's tomb where Jesus is laid out awaiting a final burial place.
 She finds the grave empty and runs back to Jerusalem to tell the other disciples; "they have taken the Lord out of his tomb and we don't know where they have laid him."
 The "we" reminds us that Mary was not alone.
-Peter and the beloved disciple, John, run to the tomb.
-John gets there first, then Peter, who enters, followed by John.
-The neatness of the burial sheets and the napkin which had been over Jesus' face, probably give the impression of someone who has simply just got out of bed.
-For John, the grave-clothes says it all, and so he believes that Jesus has risen from the dead.
+Peter and the beloved disciple run to the tomb.
+The beloved disciple gets there first, but Peter enters first.
+Then, the beloved disciple enters the tomb, sees the grave clothes, and concludes that Jesus is risen from the dead.

 The story of the empty tomb is reported by all the evangelists, although John's account is quite different to the three synoptic gospels.
 The telling of the story may be different, but the details remain the same.

 Text - 20:1

-de "-" - but, and.
+de "-" - but/and.
 Transitional; serving to introduce a new literary unit.

-prwi (a) "early" - Between 3 and 6 am. or more specifically "dawn"; "early on Sunday morning, just before dawn, ..."
+prwi (a) adv. "early" - [on the first of the week mary magdalene comes] early, [it still being dark, to the tomb].
+Temporal adverb modifying the verb "to come."
+Between 3 and 6 am. or more specifically "dawn"; "early on Sunday morning, just before dawn, ..."

 twn sabbatwn (on) gen. "of the week" - The genitive is adjectival, partitive.
 "On Sunday morning", CEV.